-In June 2006, we entered into a separation agreement with our former Chief Financial Officer ("Former CFO") in connection with his resignation from World Fuel.
-In accordance with the terms of the separation agreement, we recorded executive severance costs totaling \$1.5 million for the three and six months ended June 30, 2006.
+During the nine months ended September 30, 2006, we recorded executive severance costs totaling \$1.5 million in accordance with the terms of the June 2006 separation agreement between us and our former Chief Financial Officer.
 Included in the executive severance costs are non-cash expenses of \$0.1 million related to stock award compensation, net of the reversal of certain previously recognized compensation costs associated with forfeited stock awards.
 The payment of the \$1.4 million cash severance costs will be made at various specified times over a period of two years.
-In addition, \$0.4 million of the severance costs represents a prorated portion of the bonus that the Former CFO would have earned had he remained employed for the full fiscal year.
+In addition, \$0.4 million of the severance costs represented a prorated portion of the bonus that the former Chief Financial Officer would have earned had he remained employed for the full fiscal year.
 This amount is subject to adjustment if the underlying actual basis of the bonus calculation changes from the estimate.